barneyonline/pwsweatherupload/README.md

 5. Enter your Station ID and API Key, then any weather values to share.
 6. Ensure you select an entity to trigger data uploads (e.g. a temperature sensor).
 7. Save Automation.

+The file `PWSweather-API_string_2020.txt` lists all parameters supported by the PWSWeather API.
+Use it as a reference when deciding which sensors to include.

+`PWS_Upload_sample.py` can be run from the command line to test API requests without Home Assistant.
+Replace the placeholder Station ID and API key in the script before running.

 ## Credits
 * [David Defreest House](https://github.com/OurColonial) for sharing PWS Weather API spec in the [WeatherLink-to-PWSweather](https://github.com/OurColonial/WeatherLink-to-PWSweather) script